yohasebe/whisper-stream/README.md

 ![whisper-stream](https://github.com/yohasebe/whisper-stream/assets/18207/7b419ba0-a621-40ac-82c6-9c498e038e0d)

 **whisper-stream** is a single bash script for **real-time speech-to-text**.
-It records audio, detects silence between speech segments, and transcribes each segment using either the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) or a local [whisper.cpp](https://github.com/ggml-org/whisper.cpp) binary.
+It records audio, detects silence between speech segments, and transcribes each segment using either the [OpenAI speech-to-text API](https://platform.openai.com/docs/guides/speech-to-text) or a local [whisper.cpp](https://github.com/ggml-org/whisper.cpp) binary.

 The script works as a **pipe-native CLI primitive**: with `--stdout` or `--jsonl`, transcriptions flow to stdout with no side effects, so you can compose them with `jq`, shell loops, tmux panes, or any command-line AI coding agent.
 Without those flags, transcriptions are copied to the system clipboard and optionally saved as files.